Remembering John Kuhn

 OXFORD

-John enriched the lives of others and in doing so made Wits a better place.
-He found time to listen to his fellow students and was able time and again to bring diverse interests together for collective gain.
+John found time to listen to his fellow students and bring diverse interests together for collective gain.
+He believed in the inherent equality of all.

-To celebrate John and give practical expression to the ideals of his life, his mother Madeleine and friends have created the John Kuhn Trust at the University of Witwatersrand.
+To celebrate and give practical expression to the ideals of John’s life, his mother Madeleine and friends created the John Kuhn Scholarship in 2005 at the University of Witwatersrand.

 The John Kuhn Fellowship